tlowerison/grandstack-kit/README.md

 This is a full stack boilerplate currently in development!
 It's stack is a little more nuanced than standard GRAND so here's a list of all the technologies used:
 - [GraphQL](https://graphql.org)
-- [Preact](https://preactjs.com) - a faster, lighter version of React; uses [preact/compat](https://preactjs.com/guide/v10/switching-to-preact) so your source code can still refer to regular old React
+- [Preact](https://preactjs.com) - a faster, lighter version of React; uses [preact/compat](https://preactjs.com/guide/v10/switching-to-preact) so your source code still refers to regular old React
 - [Apollo](https://www.apollographql.com)
 - [NodeJS](https://nodejs.org)
 - [TypeScript](https://www.typescriptlang.org) - used in frontend and backends